openframeworks/ofBook/chapters/version_control_with_git/chapter.md

 #### `git tag`

-During your work, you will encounter special commits, which mark significant stations in your project's history, for example released versions, or the state of your code when it was installed somewhere, or handed off to your customer.
+During your work, you will encounter special commits, which mark significant stations in your project's history, for example, released versions, or the state of your code when it was installed somewhere, or handed off to your customer.
 You can do this easily with [Git tags](http://git-scm.com/docs/git-tag).
-Use `git tag somename` to put a tag on the current commit.
+Use `git tag some_name` to put a tag on the current commit.
 This tag now permanently points to that commit, and you can (mostly) use it in Git commands just like commit hashes and branch names.
 For example, `git checkout v1.2` will check out the repository's state (if the tag exists) just like it was when you published version 1.2.